Fetal scalp pH testing is a procedure performed when a woman is in active labor to determine if the baby is getting

 How to Prepare for the Test

 The health care provider will explain the procedure and its risks.
-There isn't always a separate consent form for this procedure because many hospitals consider it part of the general consent form you signed at admission.
+There isn't always a separate consent form for this procedure because many hospitals consider it part of the general consent for delivery form you signed at admission.

 How the Test will Feel

 The procedure should feel like a long pelvic exam.
 At this stage of labor, many women have already had epidural anesthesia and may not feel the pressure of the procedure at all.

 Why the Test is Performed

 Sometimes fetal heart monitoring doesn't provide enough information about the well-being of a baby.
 In these cases, testing the scalp pH can help the doctor decide whether the fetus is getting enough oxygen during labor.
 This helps determine whether the baby is healthy enough to continue labor, or if a forceps delivery or cesarean birth might be the best route of delivery.

 Although the test is not uncommon, most deliveries do not involve fetal scalp pH testing.